 How to Explain a Demotion to Prospective Employers

-Within your cover letter, you can emphasize any particular skills or accomplishments from the lower level role.
+Highlight your skills.
+Within your cover letter, you can emphasize any particular skills or accomplishments from the lower-level role.
 Keep it positive, stressing what you’ve learned from the jobs you’ve worked and what you can bring to the role for which you’re interviewing.

 Above all, resist the urge to dwell.
 Career paths are never a straight line.
-Chances are, the hiring manager has a reversal or two in their work history.
-If you come across as comfortable, authentic, and confident, one blip on your CV shouldn’t make a big difference – especially in context with all your other achievements.
+Chances are that the hiring manager has a reversal or two in their work history.
+If you come across as comfortable, authentic, and confident, one blip on your resume shouldn’t make a big difference, especially in context with all your other achievements.